Using Plugins 2 - The sync Plugin

 Second, when you want to produce sounds in a synchronized way, the clocks that are of interest for you are not the system clocks but the audio clocks.
 Furthermore, we cannot assume that these two clocks, the system and the audio clocks, 1. share the same origin, e.g. the origin of AudioContext.currentTime

-is defined as when the context is created, and 2. that they even advance at the same speed, i.e. this is likely that the system and the sound card won't share the same physical clock.
+is defined as when the context is resumed, and 2. that they even advance at the same speed, i.e. this is likely that the system and the sound card don't share the same physical clock.

 For all these reason, it is important in our context to have some way of synchronizing arbitrary clocks without relying on external resources such as a NTP server.